kingkwongsta/drinkmixer/README.md

 Discover a world of exquisite cocktail recipes
 ### Live Site: https://drinkmixer-olive.vercel.app/

-## Features

-- Captures user's drink preferences
-- Generatively create a cocktail recipe and image using AI
+- Create a cocktail recipe based on your preference with Generative AI

-## Future Features
-- Blog-like section to view user generated recipes

 ## Tech Stack

+**Client**
-**Client:** Next.js, Zustand, TailwindCSS, Shadcn
+- Next.js, Zustand, TailwindCSS, Shadcn

-**API Calls:** React Server Actions for OctoAI APIs:
+**Backend**

-- Smaug 72B LLM
+- Langchain to orchestrate an inference API call to Smaug 72B LLM for recipe generation
-- Stable Diffusion XL
+- React Server Action for text to image generation using Stable Diffusion XL with the [Paint Splash Style](https://civitai.com/models/140335/sdxl-paint-splash-style) LoRA